 Visiting Mammoth Cave in summer (peak season)

-Summer is definitely the peak season time in Mammoth Cave National Park.
+Summer is the peak season in Mammoth Cave National Park.
 At this time of the year people tend to have time to travel and the visitor count is the highest of the year.
-So you have to count with bigger crowds when visiting Mammoth Cave in summer.
+You therefore have to count with more park visitors when visiting Mammoth Cave in summer.

 When you enter the cave in summer it feels like entering a fridge as the outside air is much warmer than the constant cave temperature 54°F (12°C).
 It’s not unusual for the outside temperature to hit 90°F (32°C) in the summertime.
-So it can get really hot in the park and it’s a big difference compared to the temperature inside the cave.
+So it can get really hot above ground and it’s a big difference compared to the temperature inside the cave.

-In conclusion, visiting Mammoth Cave National Park in summer is definitely the most crowded period of the year.
-With that said, the cave is a great experience at any time of the year and the inside temperature always remains the same.
+In conclusion, visiting Mammoth Cave National Park in summer means visiting during the most crowded period of the year.
+Therefore summer is not the best time to visit Mammoth Cave if you want to beat the crowds.
+With that said, Mammoth Cave is a great experience at any time of the year and the inside temperature always remains the same.